ravinduworks/restaurant-chatbot/README.md

 # Restaurant Chat Bot

-Purpose of this project is to build a conversation chatbot for a food startup FOODIE(Assumption).
+Purpose of this project is to build a conversational chatbot for a food startup FOODIE(Assumption).

 The main purpose of the bot is to help users discover restaurants quickly and efficiently and to provide a good restaurant discovery experience.

 ## Notes:
-- Foodie works only in Tier 1 and Tier 2 cities in india.
+- Foodie works only in Tier 1 and Tier 2 cities in India.
 - It provides only following cuisine preferences - Chinese, American, Italian, South Indian and North Indian.
 - It offers budget in 3 categories:
     - Lesser than Rs.
 300
     - Rs.
 300 to 700
     - More than 700
-- In the chat window, it displays top 5 restaurants list found in a location asked by users.
+- In the chat window, it displays top 5 restaurants found in a location asked by users.
 In sorted order on a scale of 1-5, 5 being the highest.
-- Over email it sends top 10 restaurants found in a location.
+- Over email it sends top 10 restaurants.

 ## Technical
 ### Operating System:
-This project is built on Mac OSX development environment, if you are using mac osx for testing, it should work directly.
-If in case did not work, please retrain the module by running command - rasa train.
+This project is built on Mac OSX development environment, if you are using Mac OSX for testing, it should work directly.
+If in case did not work, please retrain the module by running the command - rasa train.

 For Windows, make sure requirement.txt matches and train the module.